coverclock/com-diag-hazer/README.md

 * client - runs Google Maps API in Firefox browser under MacOS.
 * haversine - computes the great circle distance in meters between two coordinates.
 * hazer - consumes data from a serial port and reports on stdout.
+* mobile - configures and runs a UBX-ZED-F9P chip as an uncorrected mobile rover.
 * peruse - helper script to watch logs and screens from Tumbleweed scripts.
 * pps - uses Diminuto pintool to multiplex on a 1PPS GPIO pin.
 * producer - consumes data from serial port and forwards as datagrams.
 * provider - consumes datagrams and forwards to serial port.
 * proxy - receive UDP packets from the Base and forward to the Rover.
 * router - routes UDP packets received from a base to all rovers.
-* rover - configures and runs a UBX-ZED-F9P chip as a mobile rover.
+* rover - configures and runs a UBX-ZED-F9P chip as a corrected mobile rover.
 * rtktool - serves as Tumbleweed's point-to-multipoint datagram router.
 * ubxval - converts a number into a UBX-usable form.